-Colonoscopy It helps in examination of full length of colon to see any other lesion / cancer and to take biopsy.
+Colonoscopy It helps in the examination of the full length of the colon to see any other lesion/cancer and to take the biopsy.

 Biopsy A colonoscopy biopsy for suspected colorectal cancer.
 With the scope, the doctor extracts a small piece of tissue.